KnowledgeCanvas/knowledge/README.md

 This software is not a finished product and provides no warranty of any kind.
 You are welcome to open an issue or a pull request.
 Contributors are welcome.

 As of Feb 2022, there is a good chance that _something_ in the app is not working properly, simply because it has not been fully implemented yet.
 No extensive testing has been conducted on Windows or Linux.
 It is very likely that something is broken on one or both of those platforms.
 Testing and verification on either platform is welcome.

+Knowledge was created by [Rob Royce](https://github.com/RobRoyce) and inspired by his years of experience with online learning and research.
+Rob is currently a Data Scientist at NASA’s Jet Propulsion Laboratory and holds a degree in Computer Science & Engineering from University of California, Los Angeles.